h0mbre/h0mbre.github.io/_posts/2019-05-11-SLAE_Encoder.md

 + delete the random bytes
 + shift all shifted bytes back to their original position.

+### Step 1 -- Bit Shift

-In order to mark which bytes we are shifting we will append a `0xFF` to them so that later when we decode, we know which ones were shifted.
+In order to mark which bytes we are shifting we will append a `0xff` to them so that later when we decode, we know which ones were shifted.
+And AV is too dumb to realize how smart we are.
+We are cyber gods.

 ## Github